OMNIALowCode/omniadocs/docs/pages/omnia3/GettingStarted/omnia3_clisetup.md

 When behaviours are developed locally, they must be synchronized with Omnia model, using Omnia-CLI.

-Omnia-CLI is a command line interface that simplifies the interaction with Omnia API when downloading, uploading and syncronizing models.
+Omnia-CLI is a command line interface that simplifies the interaction with Omnia API when downloading, uploading and synchronizing models.

 Omnia-CLI is already installed on Development container, but it can also be installed on local machines.